 From time to time, the Company may be involved in various claims and legal proceedings related to claims arising out of the operations.
 In July and September 2021, three securities class action complaints were filed under the captions Jochims v.
 Oatly Group AB et al., Case No. 1:21-cv-06360-AKH, Bentley v.
 Oatly Group AB et al., Case No. 1:21-cv-06485-AKH, and Kostendt v.
-Oatly Group AB et al., Case No. 1:21-cv-07904-AKH, in the United States District Court for the Southern District of New York against the Company and certain of its officers and directors, alleging violations of the Securities Exchange Act of 1934 and SEC Rule 10b-5.
-These actions have been consolidated under the caption In re Oatly Group AB Securities Litigation, Consolidated Civil Action No. 1:21-cv-06360-AKH.
-The operative consolidated complaint alleges violations of the Securities Exchange Act of 1934, SEC Rule 10b-5, and the Securities Act of 1933.
+Oatly Group AB et al., Case No. 1:21-cv-07904-AKH, in the United States District Court for the Southern District of New York against the Company and certain of its officers and directors.
+Those actions were consolidated under the caption In re Oatly Group AB Securities Litigation, Consolidated Civil Action No. 1:21-cv-06360-AKH.
+The operative consolidated complaint alleged violations of the Securities Exchange Act of 1934, SEC Rule 10b-5, and the Securities Act of 1933.
 In February 2022, a securities class action complaint was filed under the caption Hipple v.
 Oatly Group AB et al., Index No. 151432/2022 in the New York County Supreme Court against the Company and certain of its officers and directors, alleging violations of the Securities Act of 1933.
 In May 2022, the New York County Supreme Court granted a stay of Hipple v.
-Oatly Group AB et al. pending final adjudication of In re Oatly Group AB Securities Litigation in the United States District Court for the Southern District of New York.
-In December 2022, the parties in In re Oatly Group AB Securities Litigation completed briefing of the defendants' motion to dismiss the operative consolidated complaint; there was oral argument on the motion on May 31, 2023, and the Court granted the motion without prejudice, except for the claim brought under Section 12 of the Securities Act of 1933, which the Court dismissed with prejudice.
-Plaintiffs filed their amended complaint on August 11, 2023.
-In October 2023, the parties reached a settlement in principle of both matters requiring the Company to pay \$9.25 million, which is contingent upon court approval, among other things.
-The parties filed a motion seeking preliminary approval of the settlement on February 16, 2024.
-On March 28, 2024, the Court granted that motion, stating that it will likely find that the settlement is fair, reasonable, and adequate to the settlement class, subject to further consideration at a settlement hearing on July 17, 2024, at which any objections and opt outs by settlement class members will be considered.
-On April 9, 2024, the Company paid the settlement amount into an escrow account pursuant to the terms of the settlement agreement.
-If the settlement does not become effective, the cases will be returned to litigation and the settlement amount will be returned to the Company.
+Oatly Group AB et al., pending final adjudication of In re Oatly Group AB Securities Litigation.
+In October 2023, the parties reached a settlement in principle of both matters requiring the Company to pay \$9.25 million, which was contingent upon court approval, among other things.
+In July 2024 the United States District Court for the Southern District of New York approved the settlement of In re Oatly Group AB et al., effectively concluding all pending class actions.